docker-me/monitoring-local/README.md

 ### pushgateway
 * https://github.com/prometheus/pushgateway

+One of: `debug`, `info`, `warn`, `error`.
+Only prints messages with levels higher than that.
+* `--log.level=info`

+If specified then enables the Admin API.
+It lets you perform certain destructive actions.
+More on that in the following sections.
+* `--web.enable-admin-api`

+If specified then lets you shutdown the Pushgateway via the API.
+* `--web.enable-lifecycle`

 #### example to PUSH data
 Push a single sample into the group identified by `{job="some_job"}`.
 Since no type information has been provided, `some_metric` will be of type untyped.